obsidian-tasks-group/obsidian-tasks/docs/Advanced/Styling.md

 ### Priority as a Checkbox Color

-The following rules remove the Tasks priority emoticon and render the tasks' checkboxes in red, orange, blue and cyan according to the tasks' priority:
+The following rules remove the Tasks priority emoticon and render the tasks' checkboxes in purple, red, orange, blue, cyan and green according to the tasks' priority:

 <!-- snippet: resources/sample_vaults/Tasks-Demo/.obsidian/snippets/tasks-plugin-priority-as-checkbox-color.css -->
 ```css